CyberGen49/spigot-tpr/README.md

 See the comments in [config.yml](/src/main/resources/config.yml) for config documentation.

 ## Permissions
+* `cybertpr.info`: Allows the player to use `/cybertpr`.
+All players have this by default.
 * `cybertpr.player`: Allows the player to use `/tpr`.
 All players have this by default.
 * `cybertpr.cooldown.exempt`: Allows the player to bypass the configured cooldown.
 * `cybertpr.admin`: Allows the player to use `/cybertpr reload`.